Providing short- and long-term assistance to underprivileged populations dealing with financial, and physical and mental health difficulties.

 Lev Chash association depends mainly on its ~80 volunteers, who come on a regular basis.
 It promotes social values of volunteering, giving and bearing the burden for others; hence it implements social awareness and responsibility.
 Likewise, it educates towards equality, respect, professionalism and attention to needs.

 HOME AWAY FROM HOME – Guesthouse For children with cancer.

 The guesthouse, which will be situated only a few minutes’ walk from Rambam Health Care Campus in Haifa, will accommodate children who are undergoing intensive day care treatment for cancer and their parents.
-The guesthouse will function as a recuperating center and temporary lodgings for those living far from the medical center, thereby alleviating their need for long distance transportation while they are hurting and suffering.
-It will also accommodate families of children who are undergoing long-term medical treatment, providing them with a break from the long days and nights in the hospital, and assisting those faced with long and tiring travels.
+The guesthouse will function as a recuperating center and temporary lodgings for those living far from the medical center, thereby alleviating their need for long-distance transportation while they are hurting and suffering.
+It will also accommodate families of children who are undergoing long-term medical treatment, allowing them a break from the long days and nights in the hospital, and assisting those faced with long and tiring travels.

 Our goal is to provide a home away from home, where families can sleep, eat and enjoy supportive activities, helping them to retain and regain their strength and endurance for the continued challenging and dedicated care of their children.